Bertie Formation: Stratigraphy

 Bertie Group is progressively cut by the Bass Islands Formation from Dunnville to Hagersville.
 In Pennsylvania, the Bertie Group is time-equivalent with the Keyser Formation.

 Fossils

 The Bertie Group Fiddler's Green and Williamsville formations are considered Konservat-Lagerstätten; units characterized by rare and typically soft-bodied fauna.
 These formations have produced thousands of fossil eurypterids (sea scorpions) since collecting began in earnest in the mid-20th century.
 Other fossils from the unit include early scorpion Proscorpius osborni, early flora, and a fossil fish; Nerepisacanthus denisoni.
 The excellent preservation of the many eurypterids possibly was the result of periodic hypersaline and anoxic conditions.

 Age

-The Bertie Formation is late Silurian (Pridoli, or Cayugan and Ulsterian in the local chronologies).
+The Bertie Formation is late Silurian (Pridoli, or Cayugan in the local chronologies).